Tiree Master Plan

 In 2010 Scottish Government, in sponsoring the TIREE MASTER PLAN had proposed the Tiree Array could be ‘transformational’ .
 By morphing into an On-Shore Scenario Mapping exercise, NTA suggests this was not the outcome that Tiree expected.

-What was never addressed in the Scenario Mapping Exercise was the lead time to develop Scenario 1.
-The normal planning process for a port-harbour development to meet the requirements of Scenario 1 would be at least 5 years.
+What was never addressed in the Scenario Mapping Exercise was the lead time for Scenario 1.
+The normal planning process for Scenario 1 would take at least 5 years.

-That is why Scenario 1 was never more than a theoretical concept.
-It was bogus
+Scenario 1 was never more than a theoretical concept

 This Tiree sequence indicated Scenario Mapping had the potential to be a positive input, but its outcomes were dependent on the input data.